ALRW/dayAsADev/courseSections/section10.md

 Creating our own CSS
 --------------------

 Remove the inline style that we added in the last step so that you are left with `<body> ... </body>`.
-Now create a `public` folder in your Cloud9 workspace and then add a `css` folder inside `public`.
+Now create a `public` folder in your CodeAnywhere workspace and then add a `css` folder inside `public`.
 Finally create a file called `application.css` inside the `css` folder.
 At the end your file tree should look a little like this:

 ![file tree](../images/fileTree.png)